mohitpai/journey-optimizer.en/help/using/design/stock.md

 1. Select the chosen image and click **[!UICONTROL Save]**.

-    If the image you selected is not licenced, you must [get the licence](licence-stock-image).
+    If the image you selected is not licensed, you must [get the licence](licence-stock-image).

 ## Get the licence from [!DNL Adobe Stock] {#licence-stock-image}